Blank-21/BookmarkManager/README.md

 As a time-pressed user
 So that I can save a website
 I would like to add the site's address and title to bookmark manager

+User story 3:
+As a user,
+so that i can update my bookmarks list i would like to add site's addresses to the bookmark manager